About this Site

 MIKE MURAWSKI: Founding author and editor of ArtMuseumTeaching.com, art museum educator, and currently the Director of Education & Public Programs for the Portland Art Museum.
 Mike earned his MA and PhD in Education from American University in Washington, DC, focusing his research on educational theory and interdisciplinary learning in the arts.
 Prior to his position at the Portland Art Museum, he served as Director of School Services at the Saint Louis Art Museum as well as head of education and public programs at the Mildred Lane Kemper Art Museum at Washington University.
-Mike currently serves as the Pacific Region Representative Elect for the Museum Division of the National Art Education Association, is involved with the MacArthur Foundation’s Connected Learning initiative, the National Writing Project, and the Educator Innovator initiative, and served as part of the Advisory Board for the New Media Consortium’s Horizon Report 2013 Museum Edition, and serves on the Advisory Board for Art History Teaching Resources.
+Mike currently serves as the Pacific Region Representative Elect for the Museum Division of the National Art Education Association, is involved with the MacArthur Foundation’s Connected Learning initiative, the National Writing Project, the Educator Innovator initiative, served as a member of the Advisory Board for the New Media Consortium’s Horizon Report 2013 Museum Edition, and serves on the Advisory Board for Art History Teaching Resources.
 Mike has been invited to lead workshops, lectures, panels, and docent training sessions at various institutions, including the Sheldon Museum of Art, the Crocker Art Museum, the Museum of Contemporary Art in San Diego, Los Angeles County Museum of Art, and the High Museum of Art, among others.
 He is passionate about how we can come to see museums as creative sites for transformative learning and how we can take full advantage of the powerful types of learning, public participation, and community engagement that museums can offer.
 Mike’s postings on this site are his own and don’t necessarily represent the Portland Art Museum’s positions, strategies, or opinions.